 This offer only applies on race day.
 Please show your Saskatchewan Credit Unions Queen City Marathon race number at the YMCA front desk and you can use the showers there at no charge, compliments of the fine folks at the downtown Regina YMCA.

 I believe that you need to bring your own towel.

 We thank the management and staff of the Regina YMCA for allowing you to get as clean and shiny as your finisher medal!

 There is no official course tour offered prior to the race.
-As to whether it is possible to drive the course, the answer is both yes and no. The Credit Union QCM runs primarily on pedestrian pathways throughout Regina, and therefore only a small percentage of the course can be toured by car.
+As to whether it is possible to drive the course, the answer is both yes and no. The Saskatchewan Credit Unions Queen City Marathon runs primarily on roadways and pedestrian pathways throughout Regina, and therefore only a percentage of the course can be toured by car.

 FOR DOWNLOADABLE COURSE MAPS AND COURSE NARRATIVES, CLICK HERE.

 For our out-of-town guests, City of Regina Maps can be viewed at the City of Regina website: www.regina.ca or you can purchase a map of Regina at any local gas station.